smumriak/AppKid/README.md

 # AppKidDemo

-AppKidDemo is an application written in swift that aims to provide simple and convenient interface to control PWM fans on the given computer.
+AppKidDemo is a simple application written in swift that provides a simple sample environment for AppKid development

 ## Getting Started
 #### Dependencies and environment setup